Many parents choose to home school in light of COVID-19

 AMARILLO, Texas (KAMR/KCIT) — With school right around the corner, parents are having to make tough decisions about the upcoming school year.

-One mother, Samantha Escobar, said for her 14-year-old son with special needs, the decision to keep him at home is one with both wins and losses.
+One mother, Samantha Escobar, said the decision to keep her 14-year-old son with special needs at home is one with both wins and losses.

 “The socialization is what he’s going to miss but at the same time I just don’t think it’s a good idea, I don’t think that it’s safe right now.
 Until I feel comfortable with whatever process they’re going to implement to keep them safe I don’t feel comfortable sending them back,” Escobar explained.

-According to Escobar, the decision to keep her child at home stems from wanting to kleep her family safe from COVID-19 and keep others out of harms way in case a member of her household contracts the virus.
+According to Escobar, the decision to keep her child at home stems from wanting to keep her family safe from COVID-19 and keep others out of harm’s way in case a member of her household contracts the virus.

 “I feel like we have a certain responsibility to try and keep it out of our household as much as we can.
 My husband works at the hospital too so I don’t want us to get it and bring it back to the hospital or my husband get it and then we send it to school,” Escobar said.